 - Many of these women are afraid to report the abuse.
 They are worried about their families, the recriminations and that they will be outcasted if word gets out that they’ve been abused

-I would think that maids have helped grow Singapore’s economy in some way.
+I would think that domestic helpers have contributed immensely to our Singapore economy.
 They freed caregivers from some of their duties for a very low cost, giving their employers more time to join the workforce.

 I don’t see why people should feel superior to those who are poorer or come from less privileged countries.
-I mean the only damn difference between you and these Indonesian, Burmese or Filipino maids is where you were born which determined the opportunities you have access to in life.
+The only difference between you and them is where you were born which determined the opportunities you have access to in life.

 Should you have been born into such circumstances, you would probably have to leave your own kid behind and work for someone else for such little pay.
 Would you want to be treated like this too?

-If you would like to do your part to make a positive change, do volunteer with this charity called HOME Singapore.
-They are doing lots of good work for the well-being, justice and empowerment of migrant workers and trafficked victims in Singapore.
-Check out their Facebook page!
+If you would like to do your part to make a positive change, do volunteer with some charities in Singapore doing great work to help domestic helpers and other migrant workers in Singapore.

 One of them is HOME Singapore.
 They assist migrant workers who suffer abuse and exploitation.
 Unpaid salaries, excessive working hours, work injuries, physical and psychological abuse are some of the common problems these workers face.
 Some of them may also be victims of human trafficking.

 They run a shelter for domestic workers, helpdesks for domestic workers and male migrant workers.
 They also offer legal assistance, health education and vocational training to the workers.
 To donate or volunteer, do reach out to them via their Giving.sg page!